We are an open company building the sustainable financial ecosystem of the future

 1966

-In the meantime, the branches went from 10 in 1966 to 24 in 1980.
-In 1992, they became 65 and are over 300 today, further to the acquisition, started in the 80s, of 10 local banks.
-On 11 August 1992, the Banca Sella Group was established.
+In the meantime, the number of branches rises from 10 in 1966 to 24 in 1980.
+In 1992, they become 65 and there are over 300 today, further to the acquisition, starting in the 80s, of 10 local banks.
+On 11 August 1992, the Banca Sella Group is established.

 1950-59